TERMS AND CONDITIONS OF PURCHASE

 10.3.
 The Contractor is obliged to uphold the confidentiality of all information that it has learned of during cooperation under the Agreement, and whose disclosure to a third party could cause damage to the Customer, especially information that is already a business secret, corporate information, or useful information for business activities even if it is not a business secret.
 The obligation of confidentiality also applies after termination of the Agreement for the entire period that such breach of confidentiality could cause damage to the Customer.

-These General Terms and Conditions come into effect on 1.11.2020
+These Terms and Conditions of Purchase came into effect on 1.11.2020